Robert Jones (figure skater): Sodomy trial

 In July 1772, Jones was convicted in the Old Bailey for sodomy against a boy named Francis Henry Hay, who was under thirteen years of age.
-According to historian Mike Rendell, Jones was found guilty based solely on the basis of the alleged victim's accusation, and that there was no medical evidence or corroboration of Hay's testimony in court.
+Jones was found guilty based solely on the basis of the alleged victim's accusation, and that there was no medical evidence or corroboration of Hay's testimony in court.
 Jones was sentenced to death, but was held in Newgate Prison, and a month after his scheduled execution, King George III pardoned him on the condition that he go into exile (transportation).
 This leniency was met with criticism from both the press and public.
-According to Norton, the legal arguments made supporting Jones' pardon, which were discussed in several newspapers, revolved around Hay's consent and the fact that he was Jones' only accuser.
+The legal arguments made supporting Jones' pardon, which were discussed in several newspapers, revolved around Hay's consent and the fact that he was Jones' only accuser.
 Scholar Frances H. I. Henry claimed that Jones had the support of the British aristocracy, including Henry Howard, 12th Earl of Suffolk and one of the government's secretaries of state, and Chief Justice Lord Mansfield, who believed that Jones was found guilty based on insufficient evidence.
 A newspaper reported in June 1773 that Jones was living in Lyon in the South of France.

 Jones' trial caused a stir in the press and from politicians including John Wilkes, who viewed the pardon as an example of government corruption because defendants like Jones, who had supporters within the government, were pardoned, but poor defendants often were not.
 The trial and pardon were discussed and debated in the popular press of the day, and summaries of the trial proceedings were reprinted in newspapers.
-The case resutled in the publication of a pamphlet entitled The State of the Case of Captain Jones, and the scandal was referred to in poetry and satires of the day.
+The case resulted in the publication of a pamphlet entitled The State of the Case of Captain Jones, and the scandal was referred to in poetry and satires of the day.
 The Art of Skating was published during the trial, which most likely contributed to its sales.

-According to Norton, Jones' case was the most widely discussed and reported case on homosexuality until Oscar Wilde's case one hundred years later.
-The newspapers of the time debated, largely due to Jones' notoriety, his guilt or innocence, even thought there were other scandals about sodomy occurring at about the same time.
+Jones' case was the most widely discussed and reported case on homosexuality until Oscar Wilde's case one hundred years later.
+The newspapers of the time debated, largely due to Jones' notoriety, his guilt or innocence, even though there were other scandals about sodomy occurring at about the same time.
 Norton reported that the debate about the case ranged from advocating Christianity's intolerance of homosexuality to the defence of homosexual men "who were deemed to have an inborn propensity".
-Rendell also said that the trial triggered public debate about sodomy, effeminacy, otherness, and what it meant to be English.
+The trial triggered public debate about sodomy, effeminacy, otherness, and what it meant to be English.